joehahn/exes-n-ohs/README.md

 ### environmental variables

-Store database passwords and AWS keys as environment variables, to avoid exposing confidential info via git.
-Click Settings > Environment Variables and enter Key=PASSWORD and Value=Larry's last name.
+To avoid exposing confidential info via git, such as database passwords and AWS keys, store then in the datascience.com platform as environment variables: click Settings > Environment Variables and enter Key=PASSWORD and Value=Larry's last name.
 Then execute _test_password.ipynb_ to confirm that notebook is aware of the password.

 ### notes